ccgstudiogit/TheyWatch-Scripts/README.md

 # Development Timeline
 January 2025 - November 2025 (officially released on steam on Nov.
 19th)

+# About the Project
+They Watch is an arcade-style, maze based horror game where the player spawns in a maze and must collect all of the runestones to open the portal and escape the map.
+Each maze contains its own entities with different behaviors and counters, and each map also has a hard-mode where there are more runestones and an additional mechanic the player must worry about.

 # Development Reflection
 Over the course of developing this project, I significantly improved my understanding of Unity's workflow as well as software architecture and design principles.
 Many of the systems I created--player interactions, inventory management, enemy AI, scene loading, input handling, and more--went through multiple refactors as I continued to